jpueberbach4/bp.markets.ingest/dukascopy/README.md

 Please note that next to configuration symbols in symbols.user.txt, you also must make sure that the symbols are specified in ```config/transform/timezones.america-new_york.yaml```.
 Currently it feels like a bit "ambiguous", i know.
 Until i know what exactly is up with Crypto, this is the way to do it.
 Crypto timings may be different because they are 24/7 markets (DST switches would cause candle issues, are they UTC).
 After finishing up the indices, Crypto is next.

+**From Portfolio Project to Platform**

+What started as a personal project (privaye use-case) to tackle the intricate problem of temporal alignment in financial data has evolved into a robust, crash-resilient OHLCV resampling system.
+It now handles global trading sessions, multiple DST transitions, and aligns with real-world platforms like Metatrader.

+The are still some small (pretty easy) remaining tasks to do that will solve the last quircks.
+Like MT4 candle alignment policy changes, we can see this clearly in the AUS.IDX-AUD chart.
+Take any set of 4H candles from before 2020 and compare that with most recent candles, focus on the time.
+Before the weekend these issues will be gone too.

 ---

 ## What Is This Tool Used For?